-The units dealt with in formal conceptualizations of environmental systems--i.e. the models, on the other hand, are usually large, lumped and inaccessible to direct experimentation.
-They are idealized functional entities, whereas experiment and observation usually concentrate on systematic (in the biological or chemical sense) entities.
-The units in the models are lumped and heterogeneous, as, for example, "primary producers", "zooplankton", or "available nutrients".
-Therefore, their functional characteristics--described by the "parameters"--can only crudely be estimated from the eventually measurable characteristics of their component elements, e.g., an individual species (ignoring the additional complication of age groups, sexes, physiological states etc.).
-As these functional attributes cannot be measured directly, and there is no way of reliably deriving them from the properties of the component micro-elements, they have to be calibrated, i.e. adjusted to values that result in an acceptable performance of the model.
-Such heterogeneous assemblages tend to exhibit a fairly and sometimes surprisingly simple behavior.
-This phenomenon, often referred to as the "linear" response of -- in terms of their micro-elements--highly nonlinear systems, allows one to treat such heterogeneous elements as functional units.
+The units dealt with in formal conceptualizations of environmental systems, i.e. the models, on the other hand, are usually large, lumped, and inaccessible to direct experimentation.
+They are idealized functional entities, whereas experiment and observation usually concentrate on entities that are systematic (in the biological or chemical sense).
+The units in the models are lumped and heterogeneous, such as "primary producers," "zooplankton," or "available nutrients."
+Therefore, their functional characteristics, described by the "parameters," can only crudely be estimated from the eventually measurable characteristics of their elements, e.g. an individual species (ignoring the additional complications of age groups, sexes, physiological states, etc.).
+As these functional attributes cannot be measured directly, and there is no way of reliably deriving them from the properties of the microscale components, they have to be calibrated, i.e. adjusted to values that result in an acceptable performance of the model.
+Such heterogeneous assemblages tend to exhibit a fairly, and sometimes surprisingly, simple behavior.
+This phenomenon, often referred to as the "linear" response of highly nonlinear systems (in terms of their microelements), allows one to treat such heterogeneous elements as functional units.

-It is important to recognize that neither model structures, nor initial conditions, inputs, parameters, or the observations used as the testing ground for a model, are without error.
-They are all uncertain--usually to an uncertain degree, and they all ought to be formulated in terms of ranges or probability distributions.
+It is important to recognize that neither model structures, nor initial conditions, inputs, and parameters, nor the observations used as the testing ground for a model are without error.
+They are all uncertain, usually to an uncertain degree, and all ought to be formulated in terms of ranges or probability distributions.
 Parameter estimation, as a consequence, is mostly an art.
 Seemingly exact approaches that reduce the problem to the minimization of an objective function are based on numerous simplifying and often implicit arbitrary assumptions.
-Since almost everything including the reference values (the observations) used for calibration is somewhat fuzzy and error-corrupted, derived from subjective interpretation of information rather than indisputable measurements and experimental design, an exact and "best" solution to the parameter estimation problem is only obtained when at least parts of the uncertainty are ignored, thereby reducing the number of unknowns, although in a disputable and arbitrary fashion.
+Since almost everything, including the reference values (the observations) used for calibration, is somewhat fuzzy and error-corrupted, derived from subjective interpretation of information rather than indisputable measurements and experimental design, an exact and "best" solution to the parameter estimation problem is only obtained when at least parts of the uncertainty are ignored, thereby reducing the number of unknowns, although in a disputable and arbitrary fashion.

 Both parameters and model structure are uncertain, and intimately depend on each other.
-Their estimation should therefore be done concurrently.
-This will be demonstrated in the first application example 3.1, based on a marine pelagic food web simulation for the German Bight in the Southern North Sea.
-This example illustrates the close dependency of parameter estimates on the model structure chosen, and, vice versa, attempts to show how parameter space characteristics can be utilized to modify a model structure.
+Their estimation should therefore be made concurrently.
+This will be demonstrated in the first application example (Section 3.1), based on a marine pelagic food-web simulation for the German Bight in the southern North Sea.
+This example illustrates the close dependency of parameter estimates on the model structure chosen and, vice versa, attempts to show how parameter space characteristics can be utilized to modify a model structure.

 In the next step, the simple application of Monte Carlo methods for parameter estimation can be extended for predictions.
 Obviously, predictions and especially prediction uncertainty will depend on model and parameter uncertainty.
-The second example of application, based on a lake water quality model, demonstrates how the uncertainty in the parameter estimates obtained by Monte Carlo estimation can be preserved, and included in the predictions, in order to estimate the reliability of predictions.

-Finally, in a third application example, the interdependence between parameter estimates and performance criteria, or objective function (which is derived from the available observations) used in the estimation procedure, will be shown.
-Using a simple example based on a rain-runoff model, two alternative parameter vectors, both minimizing plausible objective functions, but resulting in quite different model behavior, can be generated.
+The second example of application (Section 3.2), based on a lake water quality model, demonstrates how the uncertainty in the parameter estimates obtained by Monte Carlo estimation can be preserved, and included in the predictions, in order to estimate the reliability of predictions.
+Finally, in a third application example, the interdependence between parameter estimates and performance criteria, or objective function (which is derived from the available observations) used in the estimation procedure, will be shown (Section 3.3).
+By use of a simple example based on a rain-runoff model, two alternative parameter vectors, both minimizing plausible objective functions but resulting in quite different model behavior, can be generated.
 These obvious limits to calibration can only be resolved with additional information from the system, that is to say, with an additional set of (specific) observations.

-2.0 THE METHOD
+2 THE METHOD